 Best Practice and Guidelines

 The methodology for the noise monitoring program has been developed in accordance with guidance prescribed in the General Environmental Standard for Noise .
+The General Environmental Standard for Noise does not provide guidance on vibration.

-The survey protocols and methodologies detailed within this Standard are tried and tested ways to evaluate noise levels to satisfy the stringent requirements for Environmental and Social Impact Assessment (ESIA) noise assessment in compliance with International and local standards.
+The survey protocols and methodologies detailed within this Standard are tried and tested ways to evaluate noise and vibration levels to satisfy the stringent requirements for Environmental and Social Impact Assessment (ESIA) noise assessment in compliance with International and local standards.

 The General Environmental Standard for Noise guidance relates specifically to: